When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “No. Its taste is yucky.”

 Greg laughed.
 “Yucky?
 I love it!
-What you said, not beer.”
+The word you said, not beer.
+I agree with you about how it tastes.”

 “Okay, okay!
 Let’s explore some of those other links.”